jeenalee/blog/_posts/2016-08-18-move-copy-clone.md

 println!("Our friend's coloring book looks like: {:?}", friends_coloring_book);
 {% endhighlight %}
 [Link to code](https://is.gd/SC86Xx) and its output:
-{% highlight bash %}
+{% highlight console %}
 Our friend's coloring book looks like:
  ["mercury", "venus", "earth", "mars", "jupiter", "saturn", "uranus", "neptune"]
 {% endhighlight %}

-Upon flipping through the pages of the coloring book, our friend gets quite upset that the coloring book missed out on pluto.
+Upon flipping through the pages of the coloring book, our friend gets disappointed that the coloring book missed out on pluto.
 So they decide to add pluto to their coloring book.
 Because the coloring book is a vector, they can add a page pretty easily:
 {% highlight rust %}
 friends_coloring_book.push("pluto");
 println!("Our friend's coloring book after adding pluto: \n {:?}", friends_coloring_book);
 {% endhighlight %}

 [Link to code](https://is.gd/39wUoj) and its output:
-{% highlight bash %}
+{% highlight console %}
 Our friend's coloring book after adding pluto:
  ["mercury", "venus", "earth", "mars", "jupiter", "saturn", "uranus", "neptune", "pluto"]
 {% endhighlight %}

 What would happen in the memory?
-{% highlight bash %}
+{% highlight console %}
 length capacity pointer         heap
   9       16      ->              ... | "mercury" | ..(6 other planets).. | "neptune" | "pluto" | ...
   9??
 16      (not usuable)